 What is the relationship between reciprocity and exchange among the Gebusi and between them and the author himself?
 Are these the same?
 Why or why not?
 Based on other ethnographies you have read, what similarities and differences are there both between patterns of social reciprocity in societies AND between members of these societies and the anthropologists who have studied them?

 What is the rhetorical or pedagogical status of anthropological accounts of personal “entry” into the field?
-What to these reveal about the status of the ethnographer as an asserted “eye-witness” and about the received tropes of romantic encounter in ethnographic fieldwork?
+What to these accounts reveal about the status of the ethnographer as an asserted “eye-witness” and about the received tropes of romantic encounter in ethnographic fieldwork?
 How could accounts of fieldwork “entry” be made analytically and theoretically salient for advanced students and academics as well as for beginning students?

 What notion and understanding of “culture” informs the author’s analysis?
-Critiques of the classic anthropological notion of “culture” (for instance, as propounded by Clifford Geertz and others) include objections that such attributions of “culture” are (a) too systemic or systematic (b) too objectivist (c) not fully shared among the members of the culture (d) too fixed or bounded in space and place by anthropological attribution.
+Critiques of the classic anthropological notion of “culture” (for instance, as propounded by Clifford Geertz and others) include objections that such attributions of “culture” are (a) too systemic or systematic, (b) too objectivist, (c) not fully shared among the members of the culture, and (d) too fixed or bounded in space and place by anthropological attribution.
 To what degree do these objections also pertain, or not, to the author’s implicit notion of Gebusi “culture”?
 In what ways would a different conceptualization of culture alter, improve—or compromise—the author’s account?

 Chapter 2: Rhythms of Survival